 December 31, 2016 - Dubois, WY. - Pilots transport us from place to place, keep us safe, amaze us with aerial acrobatics, provide us with imagery of our world, spray our crops and lift us and our gear high above the earth.
 These engineers of the skies have skills only seen in the most elite athletes in the world.

 Do you want to know what makes these people the best pilots in the world?
-Imagine the traits of Formula 1™ or MotoGP™ racers, elite military units training, stuntmen performing unbelievable tricks, top engineers creating new technology, marksman executing amazing feats of accuracy, attorneys arguing a case, people independent enough to give orders yet adept at taking them or professional athletes extracting the most out of their bodies.
+Imagine the skill of Formula 1™ racers, discipline of elite military units, the agility of a stuntman in midair, the mind of a brilliant engineer, the focus of a marksman, the mental acuity of an attorney arguing a case or a professional athlete extracting the most out of their bodies.
 All of this while being kind, humble, friendly, smart, laser focused and capable.
 You are identifying the traits of the best pilots in the world.
 All of these qualities are within the pilots listed here.

-We may not directly notice these skills performed flawlessly day in and day out but pilots' contributions generally affect us all in some way, more than people know.
-For those "Aerial Engineers", we at River Pilot honor you now.
+We may not directly notice these skills performed flawlessly day in and day out but pilots' contributions generally affect us all in some way.
+For those "Aerial Engineers" we at River Pilot honor you now.

 To be selected a pilot must:

-1. Be a current aviation pilot in any discipline
+1. Be a current aircraft pilot in any category and rating

 2. Be physically located in the aircraft during flight